-Customer claims returned to pre-lockdown levels during the financial year.
-It appears that customer behaviour has now stabilised following the pandemic, which saw exceptionally rapid changes; however, an extended period of instability increases the inherent risk of policyholder behaviour being different to expectations.
+Customer claims continued to grow during the financial year as inflation and the economic environment meant policyholders claimed more on their plans.
+This follows a period of changed behaviour during and after the pandemic, which saw exceptionally rapid changes.
+An extended period of instability increases the inherent risk of policyholder behaviour being different to expectations.